xubingyue/avocadodb/Documentation/Books/Manual/DataModeling/Databases/Notes.md

 Foxx applications
 are also available only in the context of the database they have been installed in.
-A new database will only provide access to the system applications shipped with ArangoDB (that is the web interface at the moment) and no other Foxx applications until they are explicitly installed for the particular database.
+A new database will only provide access to the system applications shipped with AvocadoDB (that is the web interface at the moment) and no other Foxx applications until they are explicitly installed for the particular database.